This afternoon we are going to get acquainted with R

 as.numeric(vec3)

-Next to creating new vectors where you typed in the data with c() you can also use it to concatenate multiple vectors.
-Try it by running the following code from your Rscript:
+you can also use it to concatenate multiple vectors.
+Try it by running the following code from your R

 vec5 <- c(vec1,vec2)